igarayal/Alzamora-MEGR2156-Portfolio/docs/assignments/A02/index.md

 ## Project Overview

 For this assignment, I designed a lightweight planar truss while following the given geometric, loading, and material constraints.
 The purpose of this project was to better understand how applied loads create internal forces and stresses within a structure and how those forces affect the dimensions required for a safe design.
-I started by creating a simple truss geometry, then determined the external and internal forces, calculated the required cross-sectional areas of the members and pins, and used these calculations to develop the final CAD model using Creo Parametric.
+I started by creating a simple truss geometry, then determined the external and internal forces, calculated the required cross-sectional areas of the members and pins, and used these calculations to develop the final CAD model using SolidWorks.

 ---